 The SNMP Discovery view allows NetSupport DNA to be configured to scan a range of network addresses and report on any new network devices discovered, such as printers and access points.
 These items are then be stored within DNA and real-time data (such as ink or toner levels) can be monitored from the console.

 The SNMP module includes both discovery of and then active monitoring of any selected SNMP devices, tracking statistics and a history for any data set on a given device over time, such as data traffic on each interface of a network switch.
 The module also includes a dedicated alerting component, supporting dozens of customisable alerts which can be created and triggered if any tracked data meets a specific criteria.
 Alerts can be sent automatically to designated console users or pre-defined email accounts.
 Custom query based reports and views can also be created to reflect all gathered data.

 Easy to deploy, NetSupport’s DNA has features you’ll be hard pushed to find in other asset management solutions.

 Software Inventory and Licensing

-The Software Module is designed to help organisations manage licence compliance and reduce software overspend by accurately reporting installed software and proactively identifying PCs with software that has no or low usage.
+The Software Module is designed to help Organizations manage License compliance and reduce software overspend by accurately reporting installed software and proactively identifying PCs with software that has no or low usage.

 A detailed summary of all programs and applications installed on each PC is provided, including Windows 8 and 10 store apps.
-NetSupport DNA can display the information for a selected PC, a department or a custom group and features an extensive module for assigning and tracking licence use.
-The NetSupport DNA software licence module supports the ongoing management of all software licences for each department − recording suppliers, purchase and invoice details, department or cost centre allocation and the tracking of maintenance contracts as well as storing PDF copies of any supporting documents.
+NetSupport DNA can display the information for a selected PC, a department or a custom group and features an extensive module for assigning and tracking License use.
+The NetSupport DNA software License module supports the ongoing management of all software Licenses for each department − recording suppliers, purchase and invoice details, department or cost centre allocation and the tracking of maintenance contracts as well as storing PDF copies of any supporting documents.

 A file scan option is also included and can be used to identify files of a certain type installed locally on devices.
 This could be used to ensure work documents are not being stored locally and missing company backup routines.